• Weekly Roundup – 19-Mar-23

 Many thanks to all of our volunteers who give up so much of their time to work on the cleaning, painting, maintaining, restoring, managing and fund raising for our fleet of heritage locomotives !

-BOOK REVIEW – we will need to skip this feature this week as we are running somewhat late !
-Please take a look at our webstore for NEW BOOKS and PRE-OWNED BOOKS, the profits from which will go directly towards the upkeep of our loco fleet.
+We can also supply any of the previous six volumes, so please let us know via our CONTACT FORM if you would like to purchase any of the volumes in this interesting series.
+Please also take a look at our webstore for NEW BOOKS and PRE-OWNED BOOKS, the profits from which will go directly towards the upkeep of our loco fleet.
+Thank you very much for your support !

-The next DEPG Newsletter is in the works and will be distributed towards the end of this month.
+The next DEPG Newsletter is running late (apologies for this delay) and will be distributed towards the end of next week.
 Please make sure that your membership is up to date so that we can continue to send you a copy of this quarterly newsletter (via email or post at your choice).
 The newsletter will include detailed updates on the plans for our two restoration projects (D1010 and D9518), plus other information that is specific to DEPG members.

 If you are not sure about your membership status, please click here or on the image below to access your membership record via MEMBERMOJO.